peterkmissionready/Mission3-Task6-7/README.md

 	riskRating: c
 }`
 where `c` is the count of words from an array described above.
-2. Task 6- Type `npm test` on the terminal.
-This will run tests on the current server I've implemented for Task 7.
+2. Task 6- Type `yarn test` on the terminal.
+This will run tests I've implemented for Task 7.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>